New bounds for the Moser-Tardos distribution: Proof of Theorem

-Proposition~\ref{ffuture-prop2} can be viewed equally as a definition: \begin{definition}[Active conditions of a future-subgraph] We refer to the conditions implied by Proposition~\ref{ffuture-prop2} as the \emph{active conditions} of the graph $G_t$.
+Proposition~\ref{ffuture-prop2} can be viewed equally as a definition: \begin{definition}[Active conditions of a future-subgraph] We refer to the conditions implied by Proposition~\ref{ffuture-prop2} as the \emph{active conditions}.
 More formally, we define

 We define $a(G) = | \text{Active}(G) |$.
 For any tree-structure $\tau$, we define $a(\tau) = a( \text{Proj}(\tau) )$. \end{definition}